How does booking care on Sesame work?

 What conditions can be treated over a video urgent care visit?

 You can address a range of conditions during a video urgent care visit, including colds, UTIs, vaginal infections, rashes, and severe skin irritation.
 You can also ask the doctor questions about the COVID-19 vaccines and STD testing and speak about any general concerns you have about your health.
-During the coronavirus pandemic, many urgent cares have offered rapid testing, antibody testing, and more COVID-19 testing options.
-While you can't be tested for COVID-19 over video, Sesame does offer video COVID-19 screenings as well as in-person testing across the country.
+During the coronavirus pandemic, many urgent cares have offered viral PCR and antigen tests.
+While you can't be tested for COVID-19 over video, Sesame does offer video COVID-19 consultations as well as in-person testing across the country.

 What should I bring to a online video urgent care visit?

 Come prepared to discuss any symptoms or conditions you may be experiencing, as well as any questions you may have for your doctor.
 During your visit, your doctor will likely ask about your medical history, your symptoms, or any underlying conditions, as well as any medication you may currently be taking.